-The Human Resources and Compensation Committee (the "Committee") is appointed by the Board of Directors (the "Board") for the following purposes:
+The Corporate Governance, Nominating and Social Responsibility Committee (the "Committee") is appointed by the Board of Directors (the "Board") for the following purposes:

-In carrying out its responsibilities, each Committee member shall be entitled to rely on the integrity and expertise of those persons, both internal and external, providing information to the Committee, and on the accuracy and completeness of such information, absent actual knowledge to the contrary.
+In carrying out its responsibilities, each Committee member shall be entitled to rely on the integrity and expertise of those persons providing information to the Committee and on the accuracy and completeness of such information, absent actual knowledge to the contrary.

-The Committee will have the resources and authority appropriate to discharge its responsibilities, including sole authority to retain and terminate the engagement of such compensation consultants, independent counsel or other consultants or experts (each, an “Advisor”) to advise the Committee as the Committee may deem necessary or helpful in carrying out its responsibilities, and to establish the fees and other terms for the retention of such Advisors, such fees to be borne by the Corporation.
-To the extent required by New York Stock Exchange (“NYSE”) rules, the Committee shall be directly responsible for the appointment, compensation and oversight of the work of any Advisor it retains.
-The Committee may select or receive advice from an Advisor only after taking into consideration all factors relevant to the Advisor’s independence from management, including the factors set forth in the NYSE’s rules.
+The Committee will have the resources and authority necessary to discharge its responsibilities, including sole authority to retain and terminate the engagement of such consultants or independent counsel to the Committee as it may deem helpful in carrying out its responsibilities, and to establish the fees and other terms for the retention of such consultants and counsel, such fees to be borne by the Corporation.

 Composition, Meetings and Procedures

-The Committee shall meet as frequently as necessary to fulfil its duties and responsibilities, but not less frequently than quarterly.
+The Committee shall meet as frequently as is necessary to fulfill its duties and responsibilities, but not less frequently than three times per year.
 A meeting of the Committee may be called by its chairman or any two members of the Committee.

 Specific Responsibilities and Duties

 The Committee shall:

 - advise the Board on corporate governance matters generally, and recommend to the Board appropriate or necessary actions to be taken by the Corporation, the Board and the committees of the Board